 Annually, the Compensation Committee approves the annual stock-based awards to be granted to all grant recipients taking into consideration the total dilutive impact of all shares to be granted, the burn rate (the total number of shares to be granted as a percentage of shares outstanding), and projected compensation expense related to employee stock-based awards.
-In 2020, the Compensation Committee changed the methodology to determine the level of annual equity grants to be based on a target dollar value for the long-term incentive award, rather than as a fixed number of shares, in order to align better with market expectations and peer practices.
+The Compensation Committee determines the level of annual equity grants to be based on a target dollar value for the long-term incentive award, rather than as a fixed number of shares, which the Compensation Committee believes better aligns with market expectations and peer practices.
 Each year, the Compensation Committee sets guidelines for the size and mix of each grant to each NEO and other exempt employees.
 Actual stock-based award grants to the NEOs are made within the ranges set forth in these guidelines, based on the factors discussed below.
 For the NEOs, the guidelines reflect each NEO's position within the Company and are set at a level that the Compensation Committee considers appropriate to create a meaningful opportunity for reward predicated on increasing stockholder value, and appropriate to meet our retention goals.
 In determining the appropriate grant levels, the Compensation Committee reviews competitive market practices, taking into consideration both the potential value to individual participants compared to executives at other companies with similar responsibilities.
 The Compensation Committee also evaluated the mix of equity awards to be granted.